Vyral/tom-white/_posts/2019-03-12-whats-so-special-about-investing-in-real-estate.md

 **4. It pays off your note.** All of these benefits by themselves are fantastic, but they are even more powerful as a collective.
 By investing in real estate, you can easily use the wealth this earns you to help pay off your note.&nbsp;

-Myself and other experts have noticed that real estate investors tend to see an 8% to 14% rate of return, on average.
+Other experts and I have noticed that real estate investors tend to see an 8% to 14% rate of return, on average.
 This is outstanding, especially compared to the stock market.
 Overall, real estate investing is a great way to reduce your risk and increase your cash flow.&nbsp;

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.